daniizquie92/openamtypingmodule/README.md

 The Typing directory contains the source code and compiled .jar code of the typing authentication module.
 The setup folder contains all the files related to the module UI and attribute modification.
 Use the scripts included just in case you want to install the module in your own openam instance.

+You can find de docker image under the repo: daniizquie921/openamtypingmodule